zoyaAzfar/zubandaraz-public/README.md

-# zubandaraz-public
+# Zuban Daraz Dictionary
-A crowd-sourced dictionary exploring gender &amp; language in south asia
+A crowd-sourced dictionary exploring gender &amp; language in South Asia.

 The project aims to collect words whose meanings or connotations are connected to gender, while giving people a place to contribute entries and improve existing ones.
 Our dictionary is always updating with new information and stories.